Saving and locating results

 Getting the full texts

-UEF Finna, reference databases and Google Scholar use SFX link resolver that show you what volumes and issues have been acquired to be available online in the university.
+UEF-Primo, reference databases and Google Scholar use Find it to show you what volumes and issues have been acquired to be available online in the university.
 Moreover, there is a possibility to check the library collection for the printed version.

-Notice that not all articles are automatical to access for our university.
+Notice that not all articles are automatically accessible to our university.

-If the SFX doesn’t find the article for you, it’s always possible to try your luck with Google.
+If the Find it doesn’t find the article for you, it’s always possible to try your luck with Google.
 It might find the article from an open online repository, a profile site or an open access publication.

 The open access publishing policy enables free of charge availability of scientific publications (articles) for anyone who wishes to read them.
 This increases the usage and the impact of the scientific research.
 Unpaywall (opens in new window) is one handy web browser add-on created to locate the legal open access articles automatically.